sidsethupathi/sidsethupathi.github.io/_posts/2015-10-31-project-for-individual-excellence.md

 In order to motivate myself to complete this project, I have set up the following stakes for anytime I regress on my goals.
 \\
 \\
-For every time I use a screened device before I sleep or when I wake up, I will **sleep in a sleeping bag on the wood floor of our family room**.
+For every time I use a screened device before I sleep or when I wake up, I will **sleep in a sleeping bag on the hard wood floor of our family room**.
 \\
 \\
 For the other goals, every third goal I fail to complete, I will **wear an ugly sweater, turtleneck, or blazer to work on a Friday** purchased from [Community Thrift](http://www.communitythriftsf.org){:target="_blank"}.